 The care sector is emotionally demanding, with constant burnouts but it’s transformative.
 You’ll end shifts knowing you’ve made a difference, not just earned a wage.

-Redefining “Low-Skilled”: Care Is a Craft
+Redefining “Low-Skilled”: Working in Care Is a Craft

 The “low-skilled” label is not right.
 Care workers manage complex needs—medication administration, trauma support, CQC compliance—while being emotional anchors.
-We know of carers like Karen, who who completed our Level 3 Diploma, say, “Care taught me to stay calm under pressure, skills I’d never learn elsewhere.”
+We know of carers like Karen, who completed our Level 3 Diploma, say, “Care taught me to stay calm under pressure, skills I’d never learn elsewhere.”

-Your Career Path in Care: Endless Possibilities
+Working in Care: Endless Possibilities

 Entry-Level: Start as a Care Worker or Support Worker